 - A failed test has a clear solution: If your device fails, a certified professional can identify the cause—often a minor issue like a worn seal or debris—and recommend the best course of action.
 Whether it’s a simple repair or a replacement, the goal is to get your system working safely again.

-What is a Backflow Preventer (And Why It’s So Important)?
+What is a Backflow Preventer and Why Do I Need One?

 Let’s start with the basics.
 Your home or business has a plumbing system that brings in clean, fresh water (we call this potable water) for drinking, cooking, and bathing.
 It also has a system to carry away used, dirty water (non-potable water).
 These two systems should never mix.
 However, sometimes a change in water pressure can cause dirty water to flow backward into your clean water supply.
 This reversal is called backflow, and it’s a serious health hazard that can contaminate your drinking water with chemicals, fertilizers, and other pollutants.